Giants vs. Marlins Gamethread

-It’s time for the second game in the series between the San Francisco Giants and Miami Marlins and, after winning on Friday night to extend their winning streak to four games, the Giants are looking to secure their second consecutive series win.
+It’s time for the series finale between the San Francisco Giants and the Miami Marlins, with the winner of the game also winning the series.
+Personally, I vote for the Giants to win.
+I think that would be more fun!

-There’s some excitement, as catcher Patrick Bailey — called up on Friday after just 28 games above High-A — will be making his first career start.
-Bailey, the reigning Minor League Gold Glove winner, made his MLB debut last night as a defensive replacement, but was in the on-deck circle when the Giants recorded their final out.
-He impressed in his three innings behind the plate, and it will be so much fun watching him work in both the box and the squat.

-He’ll be catching pitches from the Giants ace, righty Logan Webb, who has spoken glowingly about Bailey’s catching abilities.
-Webb is making his 10th start of the season, and has a 3-5 record, a 3.20 ERA, a 3.75 FIP, and 58 strikeouts to 11 walks in 59 innings.
-After getting off to a slow start to the year, Webb has found his groove lately, and has given up just one run in seven innings in each of his last two starts.
+The Giants are giving the ball to left-handed pitcher Alex Wood, who makes just his sixth appearance and fifth start, due to injuries.
+On the year, Wood is 0-0 with a 2.87 ERA, a 4.00 FIP, and 16 strikeouts to eight walks in 15.2 innings.
+He gave up two runs in 4.2 innings against the Arizona Diamondbacks his last time out.

-On the other side is lefty Braxton Garrett, who is struggling a bit this year.
-He’s 1-2 on the year, with a 5.40 ERA, a 4.20 FIP, and 36 strikeouts to seven walks in 36.2 innings.
-The strikeout and walk numbers paint a picture of a better pitcher than the ERA and FIP, and that’s because he’s already allowed 49 hits and six home runs.
-He was good in his last outing, giving up one run in five innings against the Cincinnati Reds.
-But in his two starts before that, he gave up a combined 15 runs.
+On the other side is fellow lefty Jesús Luzardo, who is having a nice season.
+He’s 3-2 on the year with a 3.16 ERA, a 3.73 FIP, and 55 strikeouts to 17 walks in 51.1 innings.
+He’s given up just one run in six innings in consecutive starts.

-Enjoy the game, Giants fans.
-Go Giants!
-Make it five in a row!

 Lineups